Code-Screen/Code-Screen.github.io/docs/integrating-teamtailor-with-codescreen.md

 <br>

-You will then be able to choose which CodeScreen test you want to be automatically sent to each candidate once they enter this stage of the job.
-There is a one-to-one mapping here between the tests you have created on CodeScreen and the tests available to send from Teamtailor.
+You will then be able to choose which CodeScreen assessment you want to be automatically sent to each candidate once they enter this stage of the job.
+There is a one-to-one mapping here between the assessments you have created on CodeScreen and the assessments available to send from Teamtailor.

 <figure>